gabime/spdlog/README.md

         SPDLOG_TRACE(file_logger, "This is a trace message (only #ifdef _DEBUG)", 123);

         //
-        // Asynchronous logging is easy..
+        // Asynchronous logging is very fast..
-        // Just call spdlog::set_async_mode(max_q_size) and all created loggers from now on will be asynchronous..
+        // Just call spdlog::set_async_mode(q_size) and all created loggers from now on will be asynchronous..
         //
         size_t q_size = 1048576; //queue size must be power of 2
         spdlog::set_async_mode(q_size);